mbmcmullen27/effective-c/README.md

     - g could also be defined `g(int func(void))`

 - `++i` is equivalent to `i = i + 1` except that _i_ is evaluated only once
-    - I remeber being taught that ++i was more efficient because of 'compiler optimizations' and this must be what they meant
+    - I remember being taught that ++i was more efficient because of 'compiler optimizations' and this must be what they meant

 - addition is left associative `a + b + c` is equivalent to `((a + b) + c)`
 - assignment is right associative `a = b = c` is equivalent to `(a = (b = c))`